 (vi) The ALARA constraints for air emissions established under paragraph (D)(4) of rule 3701:1-38-11 of the Administrative Code; or

 (b) Levels of radiation or concentrations of radioactive material in:

 (i) A restricted area in excess of applicable limits in the license or registration; or

 (ii) An unrestricted area in excess of ten times the applicable limit set forth in this chapter or in the license or registration, whether or not involving exposure of any individual in excess of the limits in paragraph (A) of rule 3701:1-38-13 of the Administrative Code; or

 (c) For licensees subject to the provisions of the United States environmental protection agency generally applicable environmental radiation standards in 40 C.F.R.
-190 (as published in the July 1, 2016 Code of Federal Regulations), levels of radiation or releases of radioactive material in excess of those standards, or of license conditions related to those standards.
+190 (as in effect on the effective date of this rule), levels of radiation or releases of radioactive material in excess of those standards, or of license conditions related to those standards.

 (2) Each report required by this rule shall describe the extent of exposure of individuals to radiation and radioactive material, including, as appropriate:

 (a) Estimates of each individual's dose, the level of radiation and concentration of radioactive material involved, and the cause of the elevated exposure, dose rate, or concentration; and

 (b) Corrective steps taken or planned to ensure against a recurrence, including the schedule for achieving conformance with applicable limits, ALARA constraints, generally applicable environmental standards, and associated license or registration conditions.